What’s Facebook Creator? If you want to add more polish to your Facebook Live broadcasts, this app is for you.

 The combined inbox helps creators nurture their communities and respond to questions and comments.
 The more effectively you engage with your community, the more likely brands will want to work with you.

 The Facebook Creator app is a game-changer for video creators.
-Facebook has included many unique, interesting features that make this a standout app.
+Facebook has included many unique, exciting features that make this a standout app.
 Better communication with your fans, a smart inbox, and opportunities to create a strong visual brand have put the ball in the creators’ court.

 What do you think?
 Have you tried Facebook Creator yet?
 What are your thoughts?
 Please let us know in the comments below!